Drainage Utility Fee

 WHEN DOES THE NEW DRAINAGE UTILITY FEE STRUCTURE BEGIN?

 Drainage Utility Fees have been in place since 2001; however, City Council adopted a change to the calculation of the DUF in July 2019.
-Beginning February 1, 2020, the DUF will be calculated using the impervious cover based method.
+Beginning February 1, 2020, the DUF has been calculated using the impervious cover based method.

 HOW MUCH IS MY FEE?

-The DUF for single-family properties and duplex properties remains $6 per month.
+The DUF for single-family properties and duplex properties is currently $5.40 per month.

 The DUF for non-residential properties is based on an Equivalent Residential Unit (ERU).
 Non-residential customers are defined as commercial properties and those multi-family properties with three or more units.
 An ERU is a unit of measurement of impervious cover based on the average residential property.
 The City of Killeen current adopted value is ERU = 3,027 square feet of impervious cover.
 The number of ERUs for each non-residential property receiving utility service from the city shall be individually determined by dividing the actual impervious surface area of the property by 3,027 rounded up to the nearest whole number.
 The value of impervious cover on each lot was measured based on 2015 aerial photography and construction plans.

 HOW DO I REDUCE MY FEE?